WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/WaterAllocation/ReadME.md

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share NMOSE's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
-For a complete mapping outline, see *NMwr_Allocation Schema Mapping to WaDE.xlsx* & *NMwr_Allocation Schema Mapping to WaDE.xlsx*.
+For a complete mapping outline, see *IDwr_Allocation Schema Mapping to WaDE.xlsx*.
 Several WaDE csv input files will be created in order to extract the NMOSE's water rights data from the above mentioned input.
 Each of these WaDE csv input files was created using the [Python](https://www.python.org/) native language, built and ran within [Jupyter Notebooks](https://jupyter.org/) environment.
 Those python files include the following...

 - **1_NMwr_PreProcessAllocationData.ipynb**: used to pre-processes the native date into a WaDE format friendly format.
 All datatype conversions occur here.
-- **2_NMwr_CreateWaDEInputFiles.ipynb**: used to create the WaDE input csv files: methods.csv, variables.csv, organizations.csv, watersources.csv, sites.csv, waterallocations.csv.
+- **2_NMwr_CreateWaDEInputFiles.ipynb**: used to create the WaDE input csv files: methods.csv, variables.csv, organizations.csv, watersources.csv, sites.csv, waterallocations.csv, podsitetopousiterelationships.csv.
 - **3_NMwr_WaDEDataAssessmentScript.ipynb**: used to evaluate the WaDE input csv files.